Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/StringJoin/documentation.md

 ### Note(s)

-* Other names for this node include: Combine strings, and Concatenate strings.
+* Other names for this node include: StringJoin, Combine strings, and Concatenate strings.

 ### Example(s)